 The children are, da boy is, la girl be.

 What a mess that is.
 It adds nothing as far as I can tell.
 I’m pretty sure we can tell a girl is feminine without the feminine lead-in or verb after the fact.
 What’s the point?

-A: Couple things, wise can mean two different things, and the quote you refer to is rarely cited in full.
+When you trace the origin of this bon mot, it’s not a general rule, it’s conditional.
+Thing is, wise can mean two different things, and the quote you refer to is rarely cited in full.

 wise (wīz) adj.
 1.having wisdom.
 2. knowing, informed.

 With both meanings in mind, here is the full quote:

 “Where ignorance is bliss, ’tis folly to be wise.”

 From Ode on a Distant Prospect of Eton College by Thomas Gray